Defining what luxury interior design is a complex answer, which is often oversimplified.

-Luxury Interiors are the pinnacle of an obsession with detail, quality and craftsmanship.
+At the pinnacle of any luxury interior design is an obsession with detail, quality and craftsmanship.

 It’s a misnomer to believe that cost is the sole determining factor.
 In fact, the cost is a result of fixation of detail and quality.

 Luxury redefines how we live and expands the mind.

 Historically luxury interiors were about expensive bling.
 Picture for a moment the formal rooms of a stately home.

 You’ll likely imagine a rich tapestry of the finest materials, lofty rooms, ornate chandeliers and an emotive experience.

 While today’s luxury interior designers have paired back the gold leaf details, they still explore the world to source the best materials in order to create an emotional response.